-- 1. Select the Settings icon () to open the Settings menu. - 2.
-Select Utilities to open the Utilities submenu and select Touch Settings. - 3.
-Select the touch indicator size from the options: Dot, Small, Med, or Large.
-The Touch Indicator Example shows what the indicator will look like.
+- 1. Select the Settings icon ( ). - 2.
+Select Utilities and select Touch Settings. - 3.
+In the Touch Indicator section, select the size: Dot, Small, Med, or Large.

-To turn off the Touch Indicator, in the Touch Settings menu, in the Touch Indicator Size options, select Off.
+To turn off the Touch Indicator, select Off in the Touch Indicator Size section.